kevin-fabian/otp-service/README.md

 4. Start the application with `mvn spring-boot:run`

 ## Implementing `OtpClient`
-In a scenario where you need to support another notification service such as SMS, PushNotification, Viber, etc Implement `OtpClient` and register the new at `AppConfig.defaultOtpService`
+In a scenario where you need to support another notification service such as SMS, PushNotification, Viber, etc.
+Implement `OtpClient` and register the new client at `AppConfig.defaultOtpService`

 ## API Documentation